Financial Statements as a Business Tool

 Unaudited Financial Statements

 Unaudited financial statements are those that have not been examined or verified by a licensed independent auditor.
-The unaudited financial statements are often compiled by a business entity’s accounting and finance functions for internal use for management purposes.
+Unaudited financial statements are often compiled by a business entity’s accounting and finance functions for internal use for management purposes.

 Disadvantages of Unaudited Financial Statements

 Unaudited financial statements will not be accepted by the administrative and regulatory authorities.
 They do not meet the mandatory requirements for a user of financial statements can reliably adopt in making their decisions.

 Unaudited financial statements also do not provide independent third-party assurance about the accuracy of the information contained therein.
 There is a limited number of stakeholders who benefit from unaudited financial statements.

 Audited Financial Statements

 On the other hand, audited financial statements are financial reports that have been subject to independent verification and examination by a licensed auditor,

 who utilizes generally accepted accounting principles such as accounting framework and International Financial Reporting Standards (IFRS).
-The auditor also utilizes International Standards on Auditing (ISA) for detailed approach and methodology in performing the audit engagements.
+The auditor also utilizes International Standards on Auditing (ISA) for a detailed approach and methodology in performing the audit engagements.

 Advantages of Audited Financial Statements